glocalcoop/activist-network/wp-content/plugins/polylang/readme.txt

 == Changelog ==

+= 1.8.4 (2016-03-06) =

+* Revert canonical redirection of static front page when combining plain permalinks + default language hidden in url (introduced in 1.8.2)

+= 1.8.3 (2016-03-04) =

+* fix: All pages are redirected to the home page on some installations (introduced in 1.8.2)

+= 1.8.2 (2016-03-02) =

+* Add support for the 'wpml_get_default_language()' function from the WPML API
+* Stop blocking saving settings when errors are detected (invalid domains)
+* Use publicly_queryable => true instead of public => true for the language taxonomy (WP 4.5+)
+* fix: PHP notice when pll_default_language() is called before a language is created
+* fix: PHP notice undefined property PLL_Language::$page_on_front
+* fix: canonical redirection of static front page when combining plain permalinks + default language hidden in url
+* fix: YARPP compatibility broken in v1.8
+* fix: Remove the delete link for translations of the default category (introduced back by WP 4.3)
+* fix: settings not displayed with WP 4.1 or older

 = 1.8.1 (2016-01-31) =

 * Update the list of Facebook locales used for Opengraph support with Yoast SEO and Jetpack